ahgroup/DSAIRM/auxilliary/to-do.md

 #Next steps
 * write docs and task tabs for all apps
-* work on fitting app, parts seem to not work
 * add refs to all models

-* write advanced fitting app - (cover simulate and test U8-testing) or bootstrapping U8-boot

 * Write up all solutions into the DSAIRMsolutions repository